omega8cc/boa/aegir/tools/system/conf/control-readme.txt

 ### during migration or clone, which could otherwise break the site and leave it
 ### in some state not easy to fix, especially without root access to the system.
 ###
-### The reason we have disabled these extra tasks by default with the help of
+### The potential reasons to disable these extra tasks with the help of
-### this new control file is twofold:
+### this new control file can be twofold:
 ###
 ###  1. To restore default and much faster Aegir own behaviour
 ###  2. To help those running mass migrations to avoid running duplicate tasks